 The original README – though outdated in many ways – is a good introduction to why I wrote muforth and what I was trying to achieve.
 It describes the native-code compiler version of the system.
 That, and a few other things – notably create/does, the tokeniser, and the lack of tail-recursion in the threaded version – have changed since the README was written, but much of it is still true, applicable, and hopefully of interest.

-A warning: I wave my arms around a lot, and the audio isn’t that great, but you might find it amusing.
+Warning: I wave my arms around a lot, and the audio and video quality isn’t that great, but you might find it interesting, or at least amusing.